wwalexander/doddns/README.md

 Usage
 -----

+Both the server and client save output to a log file (`doduc-server.log` and `doduc-client.log`, respectively).

 ### Server

 doduc has a server, which runs on your DigitalOcean droplet (or any other remote server).
 The server gets the source IP from incoming HTTP requests and returns it to the client.
 It runs on port 18768.
-Thus, to run the server in the background on your machine, you would run:
+Thus, to run the server on  on your machine, you would run:

 `doduc-server`